Skip to content

 To get most out of your metrics some SECURITY DEFINER wrappers functions called "helpers" are recommended on the DB-s under monitoring.
 See the detailed chapter on the "preparation" topic here for more details.

-• From the Web UI "/dbs" page
+• from the Web UI "Sources" page

 7. Start the pgwatch metrics collection agent